GuiPimenta-Dev/lambda-forge-docs/docs/examples/page4.md

-# Image Processing with AWS S3, Secrets Manager and SMTP Email Delivery
+# Converting Image to QR Code with AWS S3, Secrets Manager and SMTP Email Delivery

-In this section, we'll delve into the creation of four distinct projects centered around image processing.
-These projects include: `Image Resizing`, `Watermarking`, `Color Filters`, and `Converting an Image into a QR Code`.
-Upon user submission of a request, the image undergoes processing.
-Once processed, the file is saved on Amazon S3 and promptly dispatched via email, allowing users to conveniently access the results.
+In this part, we're going to cover how to make a function that turns images uploaded by users into QR codes.
+When a user sends a request, the image gets processed, saved on Amazon S3, and then sent to them via email so they can easily check out the results.

 ## Configuring S3 Buckets for Each Deployment Stage